AndreyKoudr/CompFile/README.md

   This example opens a composite file, extracts all its entries and saves each in a separate file.

-  <B>The essense</B> of the example is in how to read composite file
+  <B>The purpose</B> of the example is in how to read composite file
 entry data into memory (see the code).
+It does nothing useful.
+Maybe only check if all data is stored correctly.